vtexdocs/help-center-content/docs/announcements/en/sales-app-improvements-new-features-to-improve-customer-experience-in.md

 author: 2o8pvz6z9hvxvhSoKAiZzg
 slug: sales-app-improvements-new-features-to-improve-customer-experience-in
 legacySlug: sales-app-improvements-new-features-to-improve-customer-experience-in
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Improvements for physical stores, including similar product suggestions and the new On Hands Sales feature.
+announcementSynopsisEN: 'Improvements for physical stores, including similar product suggestions and the new On Hands Sales feature.'
 ---

 We have developed new features for [Sales App](https://apps.vtex.com/vtex-instore/p) with the goal of improving customers' shopping experience in physical stores.
 The improvements provide greater flexibility and dynamism in displaying your products, making the purchasing process easier and faster.